-3. a letter or letters used for a word or phrase: as, Gen. for Genesis; U. S. A. for ophrase; as, Gem. for Genesis; U. S. A. for United States of America.
+3. a letter or letters used for a word or phrase; as, Gen. for Genesis; U. S. A. for United States of America.

 4. the reduction of fractions to lower terms.

+5. in music, one dash, or

-5. in music. one dash, or more, through the stem of a note, dividing it respectively into quavers, semiquavers, or demisemiquavers.
+5. in music, one dash, or more, through the stem of a note, dividing it respectively into quavers, semiquavers, or demisemiquavers.

 6. a summary; an abridgment; a contracted or abbreviated form.

-Syn.-contraction, abridgment, curtailment.
+Syn.-contraction, abridgment, curtailment. ab·brē'vi-ā·tor, n.

-ab-brē'vi-ā-tor, n.
 1. one who abridges or reduces to a smaller compass.